-But today folks, it is lovely August here in Upstate New York!

-Lovely August in Upstate New York, where the sun rises early through pink cloud billows over the lakes and then, long dusty hours later, the same sun sets fiery gold in the west.
-The mornings are foggy and chill but perfect by noontime, with sweatshirts misplaced in tractors, truck seats and on garden paths.
+But today folks, it is lovely August here in Upstate New York, where the sun rises early through pink cloud billows over the lakes and then, long dusty hours later, the same sun sets fiery gold in the west.
+The mornings are a bit chill, but perfect by noontime, with sweatshirts misplaced in tractors, truck seats and on garden paths.